arnnow/k8s-redis/README.md

 k8s-redis/env/dev ➭ kubectl describe service/redis-sentinel | grep Endpoints
 Endpoints:         172.17.0.12:26379,172.17.0.5:26379,172.17.0.6:26379 + 1 more...
 ```
-As we can see the pod/redis-bootstrap pod is part of the service now.
-And query to this "Sentinel" service will reach it.
+As we can see the ```pod/redis-bootstrap``` is part of the service now.
+Query to this "Sentinel" service will reach it.
 Thus enabling the
 other services to be configured.

 Here are the logs of one of the new sentinel pods